 Resuming exercise or starting new routines after delivery is important to building and maintaining healthy habits.

-Regular aerobic exercise in women who are lactating has been shown to improve maternal cardiovascular fitness without affecting milk production, content, or infant growth.
+Regular aerobic exercise in women who are lactating has been shown to improve maternal cardiovascular fitness without affecting milk production, content, or infant growth as long as you’re staying extra hydrated.
+Otherwise, this could affect your milk supply.

 Nursing moms should try to feed babies before exercising in order to avoid any discomfort while exercising.